和将棋 NEW -- now includes Wa Shogi

 Shokidoki is an engine to play Shogi variants with drops.
 It was originally designed to play regular Shogi, but it was later converted to play other variants as well.
 And quite successfully, because it turned out to be far stronger at mini-Shogi than at regular Shogi, and belongs to the strongest programs of the World there.

-NEW! - Shokidoki now (as of May 13, 2015) also supports Euro-Shogi, an 8x8 variant designed by Max Prilin.
+As of May 13, 2015, Shokidoki also supports Euro-Shogi, an 8x8 variant designed by Max Prilin.
 This variant has no Lance or Silver, but each side starts with a pair of Bishops.
 The Knights can also make a sideway step.

 HaChu is an engine that was specifically designed for playing Chess variants on large boards.
 It cannot handle drops.
 It is still under development; one could say even in an embryonic stage.
 It currently can play Sho Shogi, Chu Shogi, and Dai Shogi.